 A random glucose test is one method for measuring the amount of glucose or sugar circulating in a person’s blood.

-This article will look at what a random glucose test is, why a doctor may recommend it, and what the results can mean.
+This article examines what a random glucose test is, why a doctor may recommend it, and what the results can mean.

-Random glucose testing measures the levels of glucose in the blood at any given point in the day.
+Random glucose testing measures a person’s blood glucose levels at any given point in the day.
+Blood glucose is also known as blood sugar.

 Many blood tests for diabetes involve either fasting or continuous monitoring, but this test does not.